 I love my home office

-and I spend some good amount of time there so it should be like other rooms in my home, warm and soothing in cold weather.
-On my desk, I added Kerala mural painting that I painted recently.
-More about it some other day 🙂 Warm colors here are creating the perfect atmosphere to boost the productivity.
+and I spend a good amount of time there so it should be like other rooms in my home, warm and soothing in cold weather.
+On my desk, I added a Kerala mural painting that I painted recently.
+More about it some other day 🙂 Warm colors here are creating the perfect atmosphere to boost productivity.

 View from my balcony becomes so picturesque in the monsoon that I gaze at it in awe and often I can be seen clicking lots of pictures of nature in its purest form.
 Here are a few such awe-inspiring views from my balcony garden.

 I love watching the sunset from my balcony especially in summers and in monsoon.
 Nature never ceases to amaze me with its infinite colors and enthralling forms.

 What’s monsoon without some scrumptious Indian food on the platter.
 I have two gourmets at my home and I try my best to tantalize their taste buds.
 Some days it’s lip-smacking baby samosas and pakode…

 and other days healthy soups to fill us up and are a pleasure to have in rainy chilly weather.